Title

 The Pag-IBIG Fund Circular No. 205 establishes guidelines for members registered under RA 7742 and EO 90 to optionally withdraw their total accumulated savings after ten years of continuous contributions, while outlining eligibility criteria, limitations, and the process for claiming benefits.

-No, members who have outstanding housing loans as principal, co-borrower, or sponsor under the specified HDMF circulars are not eligible until the loan is fully settled.
+No. Members who have outstanding housing loans, whether as principal, co-borrower, or sponsor (as defined under the cited circulars/guidelines) are not eligible under Circular No. 205.

-The amount includes the member's accumulated contributions, the employer's counterpart contributions (if applicable), and the credited dividends.
+The amount consists of: (1) the member’s accumulated contributions, (2) the employer’s counterparts contributions if applicable, and (3) the credited dividends.

 Analyze Cases Smarter, Faster